 Hi!
 I'm Jess.

-My mission in life is to positively change eating habits in America.
-Before venturing out on my own, I spent three transformative years working at Revolution Foods, an amazing company that makes healthy lunches for schools across the U.S. While there I spent time in schools across the country and witnessed firsthand the importance of teaching healthy eating habits from young age.
-This experience provided the foundation for my life goal to get cooking taught in all schools in America.
+I majored in marketing in college and didn’t fully realize my passion for food until 2011 (story here).
+Before venturing out on my own, I spent three transformative years working at Revolution Foods, a company that makes healthy lunches for schools across the U.S. While there, I spent time in schools across the country and witnessed firsthand the importance of teaching healthy eating habits from young age.
+This experience provided the foundation for my life goal to change the food system from the ground up.

 Like a garlic press, I enjoy squeezing the very most out of life - both in and out of the kitchen :).